BA owner IAG cleared in EU to buy Lufthansa's bmi

-BRUSSELS British Airways owner IAG secured EU regulatory approval on Friday to buy German group Lufthansa's (LHAG.DE) British airline bmi after offering to give up 14 daily slots at London's Heathrow airport.
+BRUSSELS, March 30 British Airways owner IAG secured EU regulatory approval on Friday to buy German group Lufthansa's British airline bmi after offering to give up 14 daily slots at London's Heathrow airport.

-IAG (ICAG.L) reached a deal worth 172.5 million pounds to buy its smaller loss-making rival late last year after trumping Virgin .
+IAG reached a deal worth 172.5 million pounds ($273 million) to buy its smaller loss-making rival late last year after trumping Virgin.
 Bmi has coveted slots at Heathrow airport, Europe's busiest.

 The European Commission said IAG's concessions, which also included a pledge to carry connecting passengers to feed its rivals' long-haul flights, were sufficient to address competition concerns.